LT4CPR/2026_aacl_workshop/shared_task/tools/eval_tools/sample_data/README.md

 # Sample Data Directory

+This directory demonstrates the evaluation layout for the official shared-task test format using examples derived from the released training data.
+There is no separate `train/` directory under `sample_data/`; its three data directories are `gold-output/`, `sysId-output/`, and `eval-result/`.

-This directory demonstrates the evaluation layout for the official shared-task test format.
-The evaluator reads only `gold-output/` and the selected system directory under `sysId-output/`; `train/` contains source examples and is not read during scoring.
+`sysId-output/<system-id>/` demonstrates the per-system portion of a participant submission after the team ZIP has been validated and extracted.
+It is an example of the directory and filename layout accepted by the evaluator, rather than a complete participant ZIP with `submission.json`.
+The evaluator reads only `gold-output/` and the selected directory under `sysId-output/`; it never reads the original training inputs during scoring.

 ## Directory structure